D RManager Readme

-I got my first programming job in 1999, and I’ve been in management roles for about six years.
+I got my first programming job in 1999, and I’ve been in management roles for about seven years.
 I spent over a decade in the web agency world.

 I grew up with Apple IIs and Commodore 64s, and I still love tinkering with vintage technology which you’ll often see behind me on Zoom calls in various states of disassembly.

 My favorite color is orange.
 At least for this week.

 I love Star Trek.
 I miss Firefly.
 BoJack Horseman cracks me up and then hits a little too close to home sometimes.

 Music?
 Pretty much anything but mostly 90s industrial, 90s-2000s EBM, Electro-swing, and Synthwave.